Ashvala/Jie/README.md

 This is the repository for CsSocket development.
 CsSocket (AKA Jie, for now) is my original research that allows for people to jam over the internet.

+# Bug reports, fixes and feature requests:

+For this, please use the GitHub Issue Tracking system and report any bugs that you find.
+If you have a bug fix that you would like to add, please put in a pull request!

 # A bit of documentation:

 ## Prerequisites: